Medical School: Case Western Reserve University School of Medicine

 In 1995, he joined the Maine-Dartmouth faculty.
 “I had planned to interview for faculty positions at programs across the country.
 However, once Sandy and I came to central Maine and looked at Maine-Dartmouth, we decided we didn’t need to look anywhere else.
 I was particularly impressed by several features of the residency: the diversity of the faculty and residents, the commitment to the underserved, and the sense of community and support for each other.
 Twenty years later, the work still feels fresh.
 The faculty, residents and staff still teach me a lot and the community continues to nourish me.”

-Harry became the program director in 2007, and continues to enjoy that role.
+Harry became the program director in 2007, and enjoyed that role until 2018, when he returned to a faculty position.
 “I love the variety of my work at Maine-Dartmouth.
 Each day is different with a mix of clinical, teaching, and leadership work.”